collectiveuk/onsi-frontend-interview/README.md

 ## Getting started

 This is a React project build with Create React App.
-It uses Typecript and React Router.
+It uses Typescript and React Router.
 To get set up:

 1. `nvm use`
 2. `npm install`